cheshrkat/buttondivtutorial/readme.md

 Behaviour:

-* Clicking the DIV must increment the counter for the DIV
+* Clicking the `div` must increment the counter for the `div`
-* You must be able to put focus on the DIV by hitting the TAB key and move back off with SHIFT+TAB
+* You must be able to put focus on the `div` by hitting the TAB key and move back off with SHIFT+TAB
-* You must be able to increment the counter by pressing ENTER or SPACEBAR while the DIV has focus
+* You must be able to increment the counter by pressing ENTER or SPACEBAR while the `div` has focus
-* When you hover over the DIV, the mouse cursor should look the same as when you hover a BUTTON
+* When you hover over the `div`, the mouse cursor should look the same as when you hover a `button`
 * If you click and drag on the button, the text should not select

 Style:

-* The DIV must look the same as the BUTTON in all states; including resting state, focus, hover, active, clicked and disabled.
+* The `div` must look the same as the `button` in all states; including resting state, focus, hover, active, clicked and disabled.
 Note you should copy and paste the exact colour codes, gradients, etc to ensure tests pass.
-* In addition to the visual treatment, the layout of the DIV be the same as well - it should only be as wide as the text requires
+* In addition to the visual treatment, the layout of the `div` must be the same as well - it should only be as wide as the text requires

 Additional requirements when disabled:

-* The DIV must look the same as the disabled BUTTON
+* The `div` must look the same as the disabled `button`
-* The DIV must not respond to click functionally - that is, the counter must not increment if the click the control while it is disabled
+* The `div` must not respond to click functionally - that is, the counter must not increment if the click the control while it is disabled
-* The DIV must not be focusable with the keyboard
+* The `div` must not be focusable with the keyboard
-* The DIV must not respond to hover
+* The `div` must not respond to hover
-* The DIV must not respond to click visually - no changes to colour, border, etc
+* The `div` must not respond to click visually - no changes to colour, border, etc

 ## How to complete the tutorial